Mural at Conway and Prince George’s Avenues

-The mural’s design was accepted by the City in August, following an onsite meeting with community members.
-Work on the mural began this fall and is expected to be completed in June.
-Members of the community will be invited to help with the painting of the mural later this spring.
+The mural’s design was accepted by the City in August 2016, following an onsite meeting with community members.
+Work on the mural began in the fall and is expected to be completed in October 2017.

 As work progresses, residents are encouraged to stop by and suggest icons that represent specific or unique aspects of the neighborhood or the community.
 Images of these icons would be incorporated into the mural to the extent possible.
 Examples of possible icons include other animals, a peace sign, the nuclear free symbol, a roster or a bicycle.
 These hidden “Easter Eggs” would be scattered throughout the mural.

 Project Lead & Contact Info

 - Completion date: October 2017

 - Departments involved: Housing & Community Development

 Funding Source: City of Takoma Park FY16 budget

 Links & Notes